 Usenet is a great place to utilize a VPN.
 Depending on your provider, your connections may or may not benefit from SSL encryption.
 Regardless, protecting your Usenet-connected devices with a VPN will help keep your data private.

-Similarly, peer-to-peer file transfers require that both sides know one another’s IP address.
+Similarly, peer-to-peer file transfers require that both sides know one another’s IP addresses.
 This is a huge risk factor.
 Instead, transferring that data through a VPN can mask your identity and encrypt the file in transit.

 VPN for Mobile Protection